 smoke of phosphorus pentoxide.
 The concentrated smoke is noxious, but

-not toxic enough to be considered a poison gas, and brief exposure of
+not toxic enough to be considered a poison gas,

 friendly troops can usually be tolerated.
 Thus, white phosphorus can be